MichaelCaiser/Foodies-Note/README.md

 # Foodies-Note
-Find the gourmet food around you and record your review of every restaurant (with Yelp API)
+This is an app for the people who wants to find the gourmet food nearby and take a note of the experience every time.